-Pinterest TV is still relatively unused, but it’s popular among the foodies, gardening lovers, religious circles, and beauty influencers.
+Pinterest TV is still relatively new, but it’s popular among the foodies, gardening lovers, religious circles, and beauty influencers.

 #7: Content creators will add longer versions of micro video content to their arsenal.

-TikTok now offers its users to create videos up to 3 minutes in length.
+TikTok now offers its users to create videos up to 10 minutes in length.
 This is a huge shift from the 60-second max, quick-tempo speed that brought about the app’s popularity.
 But longer content allows users to share more in-depth entertainment and add a little depth to their storytelling.
 This influencer marketing trend continues to move people away from traditional forms of entertainment.

 #8: The focus on user experience will extend to social platforms.

 We want it all, and we want it all in one place.
-Just this year, Instagram introduced out-of-the-box features that push the platform toward being a more all-encompassing app.
+In 2021, Instagram introduced out-of-the-box features that push the platform toward being a more all-encompassing app.

 In August 2021 Insta added an “audio” feature that allows users to search, sample, and save songs to use in future content.
 Instagram also introduced a map search in September 2021.
 The map search serves as a business directory that allows users to find different businesses like restaurants, bars, event centers, coffee shops, etc.